nxskok/stad29-notes/slides_d29.md

 install_github("nxskok/mkac")
 ```

-plus these, which you might need to install first:
+Plus these.
+You might need to install some of them first: xxx

 ```r